mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 The most important part of an operator is the `getApplyFilterFn` function.
 It's called with the `GridFilterItem` object and the `GridColDef` object.
 This function must return another function that is called on every value of the column.
-The returned function determines if the cell value satifies the condition of the operator.
+The returned function determines if the cell value satisfies the condition of the operator.

 ```ts
 {